-Trade Accounts Receivable and Allowance for Credit Loss On April 1, 2023, the Company adopted Accounting Standards Update ("ASU") 2016-13, Topic No. 326 - Credit Loss, Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology with an expected loss methodology referred to as the current expected credit loss ("CECL") The CECL model applies to financial assets measured at amortized cost, including accounts receivable.
+Trade Accounts Receivable and Allowance for Credit Loss On April 1, 2023, the Company adopted Accounting Standards Update ("ASU") 2016-13, Topic No. 326- Credit Loss, Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology with an expected loss methodology referred to as the current expected credit loss ("CECL") The CECL model applies to financial assets measured at amortized cost, including accounts receivable.
 Under the CECL model, the Company identifies allowances for credit losses based on future expected losses when accounts receivable are created rather than when losses are probable.

-The Company applies a historical loss rate based on historic write-offs by aging categories.
+The Company applies the aging method by pooling receivables based on levels of delinquency and applying historical loss rates on what has been historically uncollectible by aging categories.
 The historical loss rate is adjusted for current conditions and reasonable and supportable forecasts of future losses, as necessary.
 Additionally, the allowance for credit loss calculation includes subjective adjustments for qualitative risk factors that could likely cause estimated credit losses to differ from historical experience.
 The factors include assessments of various economic conditions, significant events that occurred, geographic location, size and credit ratings of the customers.
 The Company may also record a specific reserve for individual accounts when the Company becomes aware of specific customer circumstances, such as in the case of a bankruptcy filing or deterioration in the customer's operating results or financial position.
 Accounts deemed uncollectible are written off against the allowance for credit loss.
-Refer to Note 5-Customer Concentrations and Accounts Receivable in the Notes to Condensed Consolidated Financial Statements for details of the allowance for credit loss recorded.
+Refer to Note 5- Customer Concentrations and Accounts Receivable in the Notes to Condensed Consolidated Financial Statements for details of the allowance for credit loss recorded.